 Directorate-General for Employment, Social Affairs and Inclusion - DG EMPL

 An important tool which serves as a compass for how and in which direction the EU should orient its social inclusion policies is the European Pillar of Social Rights.
 The Pillar contains 20 principles organised in three chapters: equal opportunities and access to the labour market; fair working conditions; social protection and inclusion.
 Principle 16 of the Pillar refers to health: “Everyone has the right to timely access to affordable, preventive and curative health care of good quality”.
 In 2020, the European Commission issued a Communication on ‘A Strong Social Europe for Just Transitions, outlining building blocks for delivering on strong foundations for social rights in the EU.
-An overview of information and updates on social protection systems across the EU are available on the European Social Policy Network (ESPN) website.

 The European Employment Strategy (EES) is a set of common objectives and targets for employment policy.
 Its main aim is the creation of more and better jobs throughout the EU.
 It is part of Europe 2020 growth strategy and it is implemented through the European Semester.